Driver: San Francisco: Reception

+Critical

-The game has received "generally favorable reviews" on all platforms except the Wii version, which received "mixed" reviews, according to video game review aggregator Metacritic.
+The game received "generally favorable reviews" on all platforms except the Wii version, which received "mixed" reviews, according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the PlayStation 3 and Xbox 360 versions a score of three eights and one nine for a total of 33 out of 40.

 The Daily Telegraph gave the Xbox 360 version a score of four stars out of five, saying: "Delivered with wit and panache, Driver San Francisco works because it's daft, rather than in spite of it.
 And if it proves anything, it's that having conviction in your ideas --any ideas-- can bring a refreshing new twist to an ailing series and genre".
 The Guardian gave the PS3 version a similar score of four stars out of five and said: "It's not perfect – the storyline is a bit perfunctory, its free-form style can be illusory when it forces you to perform certain missions and it gets a bit repetitious in the latter stages.
 But it's a joyous sandbox in which you can drive like a lunatic, in exotic machinery that you might never even clap your eyes on in real life, without hurting anyone".
 However, The Digital Fix gave the same console version seven out of ten, saying that it "isn't always executed perfectly but it is a whole heap of fun and deserves some credit for being genuinely different".

-It also received praise for being unique by having a level (The Target) in second-person point of view where Tanner uses his Shift ability to take over the body of a criminal.

-Awards
+Accolades

 The game won the Best Driving Game of E3 2010 award from Ripten.
 The game also received a nomination from Kotaku.
 During E3 2011 it also received a Best Racing Game award from Machinima Inc. and nominations from G4 and Game Critics Awards.
-Ben "Yahtzee" Croshaw, creator of Zero Punctuation, placed it as his second favorite game of 2011.

 Sales

 Ubisoft announced in its fall 2011 quarterly financial report that sales of Driver: San Francisco had exceeded their targets.

-Discontinuation

-On 9 December 2016, the game was delisted from online stores and became unavailable for purchase due to license expiry; one online petition is ongoing at Change.org to request Ubisoft to make it available again.
+On 9 December 2016, the game was delisted from online stores and became unavailable for digital purchase due to license expiring; one online petition is ongoing at Change.org to request Ubisoft to make it available again.